Offspring (character): Kingdom Come

-Offspring later appeared in the final issue of The Kingdom miniseries, teamed with Kid Flash, Nightstar, and Ibn al Xu'ffasch to attempt to save the timestream from Gog.
-In this version he is named Ernie O'Brian.
+Offspring initially appeared in a self-titled one-shot issue which was released as a tie-in to the series The Kingdom.
+This series takes place in an alternative universe to the main DC Comics universe.
+Offspring later appears in the final issue of The Kingdom, where he works with Kid Flash, Nightstar, and Ibn al Xu'ffasch to combat Gog.
 He is treated as a joke professionally and personally by his friends, family, and even foes.
 However he learns to accept his place on the team as the funny member.
 His relationship with his father is close and happy; his girlfriend, Micheline, is unhappy with the lack of respect his goofy behavior is causing.